 Another reason why you shouldn’t clay a ceramic coated car, is because it simply isn’t necessary.

 The main advantage of using a ceramic coating, is that it’s super hydrophobic, so dirty water won’t stick around on the surface and dry.
-This means that the dirt is easily removed during the wash process, so the contaminants have a hard time binding.
+This means that the dirt is easily removed during the wash process, so the contaminants have a hard time bonding to it.

 This is true for other sources of contamination as well, like bird mess and water spots.
 You typically won’t have an issue with contamination on a coated car because the ceramic coating repels them so well.